Anant/Cassandra.Api/astra.api/leaves.api.node/README.md

 ![ArpImg11](Assets/../../../Assets/Images/ArpImg11.png)

-To do the same with cURL and getting by id: run ‘curl http://localhost:8000/api/leaves/:id.
-We will use the same id we did for Postman.
+To do the same with cURL and getting by `id`: run `curl http://localhost:8000/api/leaves/:id`.
+We will use the same `id` we did for Postman.

 ![ArpImg12](Assets/../../../Assets/Images/ArpImg12.png)

-As you can see, the returned result is associated with the item with the id of 13952, and the response code can be seen on the left terminal that is running the server.
+As you can see, the returned result is associated with the item with the `id` of 13952, and the response code can be seen on the left terminal that is running the server.

-To make a DELETE request, we can do use the same id, but add a “DELETE” to the curl: “curl -X “DELETE” http://localhost:8000/api/leaves/13952
+To make a DELETE request, we can do use the same id, but add a “DELETE” to the curl: `curl -X “DELETE” http://localhost:8000/api/leaves/13952`

 ![ArpImg13](Assets/../../../Assets/Images/ArpImg13.png)